hualin-ok/hualin-ok.github.io/Research.md

 > -  **Lin, H.**, & Henry C. S. (March, 2015).
 A Conceptual Framework of Family Resilience: Resilience in International Graduate Student Families.
 Paper presented at the Oklahoma Council on Family Relations Conference, Oklahoma City, OK.
 >

-<h2> Research - Making Causal Inference in Nonramdomized Studies</h2>
+### Making Causal Inference in Nonramdomized Studies

 > - **Lin, H.**, & Larzelere, R. E. (in press).
 Dual-centered ANCOVA: Resolving contradictory results from Lord’s paradox with implications for reducing bias in longitudinal analyses. *Journal of Adolescence*.
 >